ArunaStorage/documentation/docs/get_started/basic_usage/13_How-To-Hooks.md

 ???
 Abstract "Required permissions"

-    To create a new Hook you only have to be a registered AOS user.
+    To create a new Hook you only have to be a registered Aruna user.

 === ":simple-curl: cURL"